cmq2002/Expansion_shield_STMNucleo/README.md

 		    LCD_Send_Data():include send the header.
 4 parts in the data send x+y+z+t LCD_Send_Cmd():	work same with send data()
 		    LCD_Goto_XY (int row, int col): move the cursor to xy

+### About the STM32 Project:
+- Configuring the .ioc:
+  - GPIO: For the Led
+  - I2C1: For communication with the PCF8574 extension
+  - RCC: Generate external crystal clock
+  - SYS: For STLink V2 Debuger
+  - TIM2 - NVIC: Invoke timer interrupt
+- The project using external crystal to generate 72Mhz clock
+- To invoke the timer interrupt every 10ms, setting must be as follow:
+  - Prescaler = 7199
+  - Counter = 99

 ## Reference:
 - https://tapit.vn/giao-tiep-stm32f103c8t6-voi-lcd-16x2-thong-qua-module-i2c/